kokkondaBhanuteja/My-Python/README.md

 # My-Python
-This is My daily Practice of PYthon from HAcker-Rank
+These are my Practice of PYthon from Project- Euler